Homogeneous polynomials and spurious local minima on the unit sphere: Abstract

 \section{Abstract}

-We consider degree-$d$ forms on the Euclidean unit sphere.
-We specialize to our setting a genericity result by Nie obtained in a more general framework.
-We exhibit an homogeneous polynomial ${\rm Res}$ in the coefficients of $f$, such that if ${\rm Res}(f)\neq0$ then \emph{all} points that satisfy first- and second-order necessary optimality conditions are in fact local minima of $f$ on $\bS^{n-1}$.
-Then we obtain obtain a simple and compact characterization of all local minima of generic degree-$d$ forms, solely in terms of the value of (i) $f$, (ii) the norm of its gradient, and (iii) the first two smallest eigenvalues of its Hessian, all evaluated at the point.
+We consider forms on the Euclidean unit sphere.
+We obtain obtain a simple and complete characterization of all points that satisfies the standard second-order necessary condition of optimality.
+It is stated solely in terms of the value of (i) $f$, (ii) the norm of its gradient, and (iii) the first two smallest eigenvalues of its Hessian, all evaluated at the point.
 In fact this property also holds for twice continuous differentiable functions that are positively homogeneous.
-Finally we obtain a characterization of generic degree-$d$ forms with no spurious local minimum on $\bS^{n-1}$ by using a property of gradient ideals in algebraic geometry.
+We also characterize a class of degree-$d$ forms with no spurious local minima on $\bS^{n-1}$ by using a property of gradient ideals in algebraic geometry.